CupnPlateGames/wzmapcompiler/readme.md

 ---------------
 - Providing gateways for the AI through a gateway map (similar to the cliffmap).
 - Cliff texture orientation (and generally texture orientation)
-- Only supports rockies tileset with a `ttypes.ttp` file that was copied from an existing map
+- Only supports rockies and Arizona tileset with a `ttypes.ttp` file that was copied from an existing map
 - Reads only 8-bits pixel maps, it doesn't use the new json format that could handle 16-bits values
-- Maps for more than 2 players (currently a hardcoded value for simplicity)
 - Generating output png files for textures errors (unknown color from tilemap or cliff that doesn't have a cliff texture associated to the terrain type)

 Prerequisites